sundamu/q-cli-botgroup/README.md

 4. Type your message and send
 5. View responses from both DeepSeek and Nova models in sequence

-## AWS Bedrock Configuration
+## AWS Credentials

-The application uses AWS Bedrock to access AI models.
-You need to configure:
+The application uses the default AWS credential provider chain, which will automatically look for credentials in the following order:

-- AWS credentials with Bedrock access
+1. Environment variables
-- Model IDs for DeepSeek and Nova
+2. Shared credentials file (`~/.aws/credentials`)
-- Model parameters (temperature, max tokens)
+3. EC2 instance profile or IAM role (if running on AWS)

-See the `.env.example` file in the backend directory for configuration options.
+No explicit credential configuration is needed in the application.

 ## Development